MANGO: A Global Single-Date Paired Dataset for Mangrove Segmentation: Introduction

 \section{Introduction}

-Mangrove forests are a critical ``blue carbon'' ecosystem, storing large amounts of carbon in both biomass and soils while providing shoreline protection and habitat support \cite{donato2011mangroves, wang2019review}.
-Despite occupying a relatively small coastal footprint, their loss translates into outsized impacts on carbon budgets and coastal resilience \cite{donato2011mangroves, wang2019review}.
+Mangrove forests are a critical ``blue carbon'' ecosystem, storing large amounts of carbon in both biomass and soils while providing shoreline protection and habitat support~\cite{donato2011mangroves, wang2019review}.
+Despite occupying a relatively small coastal footprint, their loss translates into outsized impacts on carbon budgets and coastal resilience~\cite{donato2011mangroves, wang2019review}.

-Remote sensing has become the primary modality for large-scale monitoring, with many operational pipelines relying on spectral analysis, such as the Normalized Difference Vegetation Index (NDVI) and Mangrove Vegetation Index (MVI), followed by thresholding \cite{tran2022spectral, wang2019review}.
-While these approaches are attractive due to their simplicity, they suffer from two structural limitations: (i) decision rules require explicit thresholds sensitive to acquisition conditions, and (ii) these thresholds rarely transfer across diverse coastlines due to spectral confounders like sediment and mixed pixels \cite{tran2022spectral, neri2021mvi}.
+For decades, remote sensing has been the primary modality for large-scale mangrove monitoring, with operational pipelines relying on spectral analysis such as the Normalized Difference Vegetation Index (NDVI) and Mangrove Vegetation Index (MVI), followed by thresholding~\cite{baloloy2020mvi, tran2022spectral, wang2019review, rouse1974erts}.
+While attractive due to their simplicity, these approaches suffer from two structural limitations: decision rules require explicit thresholds sensitive to acquisition conditions, and these thresholds rarely transfer across diverse coastlines due to spectral confounders like sediment and mixed pixels~\cite{tran2022spectral, neri2021mvi}.
 These limitations are evident in Fig.~\ref{fig:intro_palawan}, where two Sentinel-2 Level-2A (S2 L2A) acquisitions over the same site appear visually similar but yield markedly different MVI responses, making threshold-based rules unstable.

-Recent studies have increasingly leveraged deep learning for mangrove segmentation, achieving higher accuracy than traditional spectral indices \cite{guo2021menet, dong2024mangroveseg, zhang2024mwsam, kathiroli2025spatiotemporal}.
-However, the advancement of these models is significantly constrained by data-related bottlenecks.
-First, existing mangrove datasets are often geographically limited to specific regions \cite{guo2021menet, fu2025tccfnet} or rely on temporally aggregated median composites that result in blurry, synthetic representations of forests \cite{kathiroli2025spatiotemporal, hicks2020hybridcnn}.
-More importantly, global products such as Global Mangrove Watch (GMW) \cite{bunting2022gmw3} and High-resolution Global Mangrove Forests (HGMF) \cite{jia2023global10m} lack curated, single-date Sentinel-2 pairings, which are essential for real-time monitoring.
-We define this lack of curated image-label pairs as the ``temporal pairing gap,'' a major barrier preventing global benchmarking and scalable deployment.
+Motivated by these limitations, the field has shifted toward deep learning, which leverages spatial and spectral patterns rather than fixed thresholds~\cite{iovan2020dcnn, hicks2020hybridcnn}.
+By learning hierarchical features directly from data, these models generalize across heterogeneous coastlines that previously required site-specific threshold tuning, and subsequent works have continued to expand this paradigm~\cite{guo2021menet, dong2024mangroveseg, zhang2024mwsam, kathiroli2025spatiotemporal}.